bwalters8910/portfolio/README.md

 ## Description

 This is my professional portfolio.
 I created this to house my future projects and showcase my work.
 I will continue to be update this as I complete new and exciting projects.
 I learned a lot about CSS (especially FlexBox) during this project.
 I also was able to practice atomic css.
+I designed the mobile version first, then converted that to desktop.

 ## License